munhyunsu/UsefulCommand/mitmproxy/README.md

 5. Copy and rename mitmproxy CA certificate

+- Why?
+Android store CA certificate by the name of their hash, with a '0' as extension

 ```bash
 cd $HOME/.mitmproxy
 hashed_name=`openssl x509 -inform PEM -subject_hash_old -in mitmproxy-ca-cert.cer | head -1` && cp mitmproxy-ca-cert.cer $hashed_name.0